Structured Notes 101

 What Are Structured Notes?

 Structured Notes are debt securities issued by banks and are ultimately designed to protect investor's principal, enhance returns or provide income.
+In practice, that means you can choose a goal first income, growth with buffers, or capital preservation—then select a payoff that matches it.
+For investors comparing “income alternatives,” see how Market-Linked Income Notes are commonly structured (coupon terms, downside barriers, and maturity features) so you can evaluate tradeoffs with more clarity.
 They provide a return based on the performance of an underlying asset—most often a stock index, exchange traded fund (ETF), or single stock.
 For this reason they are sometimes referred to as 'market linked bonds.'

 The advantage of these investments is that an investor can pre-define both the payoff (how the investment pays) and the level of capital at risk (how much you can lose).
 In doing so, investors create a level of certainty over the life of the investment.
 Payoff profiles can be designed to take advantage of rising, falling or range-bound markets, and delivered in a way that can be tailored to the needs of investors.